tsbohc/zest.nvim/readme.md

 ### complex autocmds

-If you need to create complex autocmds, use `vlua`:
+If you want to create complex autocmds, use `vlua`:

 ```clojure
 (vim.cmd